The Royal Navy is one of the oldest and most established navies in the world.

 This categorisation has survived until this day.

-As with every rule, there are of course exceptions.
-Naval Clubs can apply to for special permission to use a particular ensign.
+As with every rule, there are, of course, exceptions.
+Naval clubs can apply for special permission to use a particular ensign.

-For example, the Royal Yacht Squadron has special permission to fly the White Ensign.
-Perhaps due to the fact that they are one of the oldest and most established British yacht clubs with former ties to His Royal Highness The Duke Of Edinburgh.
+For example, the Royal Yacht Squadron has special permission to fly the White Ensign, perhaps due to the fact that they are one of the oldest and most established British yacht clubs with former ties to the Duke of Edinburgh.

-Ships must also fly a White Ensign when the Her Majesty The Queen is on board.
+Ships must also fly a White Ensign when the Queen is on board.

 HMS Warrior, a 40-gun steam-powered armoured frigate launched in 1860, flies a Red Ensign.
 As Britain's first iron-hulled armoured battleship, she serves as a Naval Museum in Portsmouth Historic Dockyard.